 The Blackcoat’s Daughter

 Oz Perkins’ first foray as writer-director was The Blackcoat’s Daughter (originally titled February).
 The film premiered at TIFF a year before I Am the Pretty Thing That Lives in the House and would later be picked up by indie distribution company A24.
 The film stars Kiernan Shipka and Lucy Boynton as two students who are stranded at their boarding school when their parents fail to pick them up for winter break.
 Strange and increasingly horrific incidents start happening on campus, with the University of Guelph Kemptville Campus serving as the boarding school setting.
 The film was largely shot in and around Kemptville, including on Manotick Main Street, and also stars Emma Roberts, James Remar, and Lauren Holly.
-The Blackcoat’s Daughter is currently streaming on Amazon Prime Video and on Kanopy, a free on-demand streaming service accessible to public library cardholders.
+The Blackcoat’s Daughter is currently streaming on Amazon Prime Video.

 Awakening the Zodiac